-Note that these numbers are estimates, and are to be used as a general guide only.
+(*Note – the numbers in this guide are estimates, and are to be used as a general guide only.)

 Summary – How Much Water Is There On Earth?